 Additionally, Penn State boasts a variety of multi-disciplinary programs:

-The Student Space Programs Laboratory (SSPL) allows undergraduate and graduate students the opportunity to design, fabricate, and integrate space systems.
+- Student Space Programs Laboratory (SSPL): The SSPL allows undergraduate and graduate students the opportunity to design, fabricate, and integrate space systems.
 The SSPL provides hands-on projects to apply classroom knowledge to real world, interdisciplinary settings.
 SSPL students experience working through a complete design cycle and must develop a systems engineering mind-set in addition to their component-level experience